Wealthier post-divorce? Protect your assets: Read this now

 What is a financial consent order?

-A financial consent order is a formal document that sets out the financial agreement between a divorcing couple or a couple dissolving a civil partnership.
 A consent order can prevent a former spouse or civil partner from bringing a claim in the future and can sever financial ties (a clean break order).
-The contents of the consent order depend on the financial circumstances of the couple and what they have agreed.
-For example, a financial consent order could set out that a couple’s home is to be sold immediately or at a future date, and will stipulate how the proceeds of this sale are to be divided.
+The contents of the consent order depend on the couple's financial circumstances and what they have agreed to.

 There is no need to go to court.
 The court’s role will be limited to reading through a copy of the financial consent order.
 Once a judge is satisfied that the agreement is drafted correctly and is fair to both parties, it will become binding as soon as your divorce/dissolution is finalised.